 Types of Financial Aid

-You may be eligible for a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), NC Community College Grant, or the North Carolina Education Lottery Scholarship.
-The NC Community College Grant and the North Carolina Education Lottery Scholarship are for NC Residents.
+You may qualify for a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), N.C.
+Community College Grant, or the North Carolina Education Lottery Scholarship.
+The NC Community College Grant and the North Carolina Education Lottery Scholarship are for N.C.
+Residents.
 Students may apply by completing the FAFSA.
 For more information about these grants, visit the Federal Student Aid website.
-For more information about these programs, contact the Financial Aid Office at (252) 493-7339 or come by the Financial Aid Office in the Goess Student Center Building Room #100.
+For more information about these programs, contact the Financial Aid Office at (252) 493-7339 or come by the Financial Aid Office in the Goess Student Center Building, Room 100.

-The largest source of scholarships at Pitt Community College are institutional merit scholarships.
+The largest source of scholarships at Pitt Community College is institutional merit scholarships.
 Institutional merit scholarships are generally awarded based on stated criteria such as a high grade point average or high school class ranking.
 Other institutional scholarships are awarded based on affiliation with a certain group like a sorority or fraternity, interest in a specific subject area like math or science, etc. Need-based scholarships and grants are awarded based on a student’s financial need.
 Some scholarships are awarded based on both merit and financial need.

 Private foundations, civic organizations, and others provide additional scholarships.
 In our experience, most students receive these outside scholarships from organizations within their home community.
 For this reason, we encourage you to check with your high school, local civic organizations, and religious institutions to see what scholarships are available, or you may search the WEB.

 Federal Work Study is a federally supported employment program through which students are offered jobs to help meet college expenses.
 Eligibility is contingent on Financial Need determined by the U.S. Department of Education.

 Work Study offers education and job experience.
 In a more competitive job market, employers seek applicants who have employment and academic experience.
 Work Study jobs may also provide: